BawdyAnarchist/quBSD/Future_Development.md

 qb-create - While in guided mode, add option to enter "auto" for IP assignment

+qb-stat - Change "class" column to class_rootjail.
+Maybe even realtime switching of sort, columns, and presentation (maybe)

+qb-edit - the -i option should be able to be applied when setting the tunnel

+usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

-Config file that maps workspaces to GUI apps; script to launch apps startx
+startup.conf and startup.sh - Config file that maps workspaces to GUI apps; script to launch apps startx

+add autostart option to jailmap.conf, and a service startup script for autostart

 Crons
 - Popup warning if zpool errors are discovered